-Make the most of your time at Bishop State Community College by joining one of our many organizations.
+Make the most of your time at Bishop State by joining one of our many organizations.
 Getting involved in your campus is a wonderful way to strengthen your leadership and organizational skills and meet other students.
 Whatever your interest, you'll find an organization or activity that appeals to you.
-Explore the links below and see how you can get involved.
+Explore the information below:

 BISHOP STATE CHEERLEADING SQUAD: Membership on the cheerleading squad is open to all students.
 Tryouts are held during the spring semester.
 The goals of the squad are to: (1) promote and maintain school spirit, (2) develop good sportsmanship among students, (3) build better relationships between colleges, (4) maintain the highest personal and team cheerleading standards, and (5) foster enthusiasm and support of the attending crowd during basketball games.

 BISHOP STATE COLLEGE BAND: Participation in the Bishop State College Band is required for all musical instrument majors and minors.
 The band is open to other students through audition for college credit or personal enjoyment.
 The band performs for both on-campus activities and selected off-campus events.
 View more >

 The College Choir is designed to explore choral literature of basic musical eras in various styles.
 Emphasis is placed on musicianship and the development of ensemble vocal techniques.
 The choir represents the College at civic, school, and religious functions in the community.
 Membership is granted by audition only.
 View more >